Whiteknight/whiteknight.github.com/_posts/2011-01-23-the_imcc_plan.md

 At this point, seven short steps from now, we will be able to build and install libparrot without IMCC.
-It will still be readily available on demand, of course, and the parrot executable frontend will still make
+It will still be readily available on demand, of course, and the parrot executable frontend will still make use of it.
+From the perspective of a PIR user, nothing will have changed, but internally everything will be better.

 Some ground work is [already laid][imcc_cleanups] in the area of cleaning IMCC's interface functions.
 I've already started a new branch to continue some of that work, and check item #1 off the list.

+[imcc_cleanups]: /2011/01/18/imcc_interface_functions.html